DanielAvdar/dev-kit-gh-mcp-server/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to "my-pkg". # TODO: Remember to update the package name if it changes.
+Thank you for your interest in contributing to "dev-kit-gh_mcp_server". changes.

 ## Prerequisites